 Teachers will ensure e-safety is specifically taught as set out in the National Curriculum 2014 framework.
-Whole school and Key Stage e-safeguarding assemblies will be conducted at least once a term.
-Key themes will evolve around preventing children being exposed to the dangers of social media, cyberbullying, personal data protection, messaging and terrorist/extremist material when accessing the internet in line with the Prevent Duty. (also see Computing Policy).

-Any E-safeguarding concerns must be reported to the designated safeguarding officer immediately (in accordance with the Safeguarding policy) using the E-Safety concerns sheet 'never do nothing'.
+Whole school and Key Stage e-Safeguarding assemblies will be conducted at least once a term.
+Key themes will evolve around preventing children being exposed to the dangers of social media, cyberbullying, personal data protection and messaging (also see Computing Policy).
+Any E-safeguarding concerns must be reported to the designated safeguarding officer immediately (in accordance with the Safeguarding policy) using CPOMS.